-The Perthshire Gravel Trails Project will deliver a network of gravel routes passing through the Highland Perthshire towns of Dunkeld, Pitlochry, Blair Atholl and Aberfeldy, suitable for riders of varying abilities.
-These shorter routes will be complemented and connected by a long-distance bikepacking route starting and finishing in Dunkeld.
+At Perthshire Gravel, we deliver a network of quality single and multi-day gravel biking routes passing through the towns of Dunkeld, Pitlochry, Blair Atholl and Aberfeldy, suitable for riders of varying abilities.

 Whilst there is an abundance of trails across Perthshire and growing interest in cycling them, there is no unified, authoritative guide that facilitates a visitor or resident to easily do so.
 This lack of clear information and planned routes prevents visitors or residents from making choices to plan a holiday visit or venture out beyond known local trails.